mattermost/docs/source/deployment/mobile-app-deployment.rst

 \* *When using our publicly-available app store applications and the AppConfig standard.*

-Of course, if you would like to host your own version of the MPNS, that is always an option but requires you to build the mattermost app yourself.
+Hosting your own version of the MPNS is an option, but requires you to build the Mattermost app yourself.
 The `Choosing the Right Deployment Model <https://docs.google.com/document/d/1BhHla4medUGVSWuBPNuoz_h5f85MdlIQWcRn5N2WUos/edit#heading=h.6zz62c4mus3l>`_ section of this guide, as well as our `Mobile App Admin Documentation <https://docs.mattermost.com/mobile/mobile-hpns.html>`_ are the best places to start.

 ********************************************
 Enterprise Mobile Management (EMM) Providers